 iris takeoff --model <model_name> # Specify model name --device cuda # Select CPU or GPU(cuda) --port 8000 # Specify port number for server --token <token> # Needed for Llama-2 models

-What kind of apps can you build with Titan Takeoff Server?
+What kind of apps can you build with the Titan Takeoff Inference Server?

 - Chatbot with summarization capabilities that can allow you to ask questions about an Arxiv academic paper

 - Writing tool to detect critical feedback and turn them into constructive feedback

 - App to generate Knowledge Graphs from news articles